NativeScript/docs-v7/docs/core-concepts/application-architecture.md

 ### Page Modules

-These modules represent pages and are used by the `Frame` component to implement forward na backward navigation.
+These modules represent pages and are used by the `Frame` component to implement forward and backward navigation.
 You can pass these modules to the `Frame` in one of two ways:

 * The `defaultPage` attribute - the page module set in this attribute will be initially shown by the `Frame`.
 * The `navigate()` method - this method forces the `Frame` to hide the currently navigated page module and to show the page module passed as parameter.